-Ground zero for understanding and applying the Social Thinking® Methodology, this seminal bestseller from Social Thinking founder, Michelle Garcia Winner, explores in depth the social learning process and how the social brain works.
-In her hallmark direct and easy-to-understand style, Thinking About YOU Thinking About ME, 2nd Edition weaves together research and cutting-edge clinical practice with innovative frameworks, loads of concrete treatment and learning strategies, case examples and scenarios, user-friendly tools, templates, diagrams, hands-on worksheets, and a touch of humor for teaching the what, why, and how of specific social competencies to all ages of students and clients with social thinking and learning challenges.
+Ground zero for understanding and applying core components of the Social Thinking® Methodology.
+The foundational title explores the social learning process and how the social brain works.
+In a direct and easy-to-understand style, Thinking About YOU Thinking About ME, 2nd Edition weaves together research and cutting-edge clinical practice with innovative frameworks, loads of concrete treatment and learning strategies, case examples and scenarios, user-friendly tools, templates, diagrams, and a touch of humor for teaching the what, why, and how of specific social competencies to all ages of students and clients with social thinking needs.

-For all interventionists—education professionals, service providers, and families—this must-have resource breaks down in clear, readable language what the core social learning and thinking challenges are—and illustrates how to create individualized assessments and begin to develop instructional programs for children and adults with social learning challenges.
+For education professionals, service providers, and families—this resource illustrates how to create individualized assessments and begin to develop instructional programs.
 A practical foundation and roadmap for implementation, Thinking About YOU Thinking About ME, 2nd Edition

-- Defines perspective taking and its profound impact on children and adults and how the social world works
+- Defines perspective taking and its impact on understanding how the social world works.

-- Details Social Behavioral Mapping™, a visual tool for teaching individuals with social thinking and learning challenges about specific relationships between their behaviors, others’ perspectives, others’ actions (consequences), and their own feelings and emotions about how people treat them
+- Details Social Behavioral Mapping™, a visual tool for teaching about the relationship between what people do and say, others’ perspectives, others’ actions, and their own feelings.

-- Presents a qualitative tool, The Social Thinking Dynamic Assessment Protocol™, to more deeply explore specific social learning strengths and weaknesses that affect the student’s ability to work in a group, develop relationships, and interpret and respond to information embedded in academic tasks that require social understanding
+- Presents a qualitative tool, The Social Thinking Dynamic Assessment Protocol™, to explore social learning strengths and differences and or challenges that may affect how one works in a group, develops relationships, and interprets and responds to information embedded in academic tasks that require social understanding.

-- Describes informal dynamic assessment tasks created to explore different aspects of the social mind during real-time social interactions
+- Describes informal dynamic assessment tasks created to explore more about the process of understanding social information rather than the product (social skill).

-- Discusses the challenges of using standardized testing as the primary lens for understanding the real-time use of the social mind in context.
+- Discusses the challenges of using standardized testing to understand the social mind in context.

-For ages K-adulthood, Thinking About YOU Thinking About ME, 2nd Edition has become the primary tool used by interventionists to learn how to implement aspects of the Social Thinking Methodology in practical and meaningful ways at home, school, and in the community.
+For ages K-adulthood, Thinking About YOU Thinking About ME, 2nd Edition has become a foundational tool for how to implement aspects of the Social Thinking Methodology in practical and meaningful ways at home, school, and in the community.
 This book and its follow-up handbook, Think Social!
-A Social Thinking® Curriculum for School-Age Students, create a powerhouse for interventionists to seed their knowledge in connecting to every other book, module, or product we generate.
-This dynamic duo continues to be the backbone of every other Social Thinking book we have written, as well as our future materials and publications, on how to teach and empower people of all ages as they work to improve their own social thinking competencies and see the rewards.
+A Social Thinking® Curriculum for School-Age Students, create a practical duo for helping students work towards their own personal goals.